 Effective copy writing is a skill that is often not appreciated until you see it done poorly.
 Copy writing’s aim is to sell, meaning that it must be compelling and interesting.
 Poorly written copy will be neither of these things.
-Compelling copy entices your audience to stay engaged with your message and follow the call to action (CTA).
+Compelling copy entices your audience to stay engaged with your message and follow the call-to-action (CTA).

-1. Know Your Target Audience
+1. Understand Your Target Audience

 3. Establish A Quantifiable Position